Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

     - B. Ensure that AWS services are configured properly to meet all PCI DSS standards.
     - C. Restrict any access to cardholder data and create a policy that addresses information security for all personnel.
     - D. Configure the underlying infrastructure of AWS services to meet all PCI DSS requirements.
+      [AWS manages the underlying infrastructure; customers configure services on top of it.]
     - E. Ensure that all PCI DSS physical security requirements are met.
+      [ AWS handles physical security of data centers.]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B, C